sphinx-doc/sphinx/Doc-26/library/urlparse.rst

    |                  |       | if present               |                      |
    +------------------+-------+--------------------------+----------------------+

-   See section :ref:`urlparse-result-object`, "Results of :func:`urlparse` and :func:`urlsplit`," for more information on the result object.
+   See section :ref:`urlparse-result-object` for more information on the result object.

    .. versionchanged:: 2.5
       Added attributes to return value.